-- Develop the Civic Square Project by conduct feasibility studies to consider ways to improve traffic flow, conditions for pedestrians and cyclists and enhance the character of the Havant Road Roundabout, High Street and wider town centre. - Develop a new bus service to Oak Park Community Health Centre. - Investigate the provision of "on off" hopper bus serving all of Emsworth. - Increase the number of secure cycle racks in appropriate locations across the neighbourhood area. - Install charging points for electric vehicles in appropriate locations across the neighbourhood area. - Investigate the installation of new pedestrian crossings throughout major roads, including the High Street, Horndean Road, Havant Road and Southleigh Road. - Review the existing cycle lane infrastructure and propose specific improvements. - Explore the opportunity for a mandatory 20mph vehicle speed limit in the areas of the town where there is no dedicated pedestrian footway, and where significant speeding has been identified on local roads, e.g. Beach Road and Bath Road.
+- Develop the Civic Square Project by conduct feasibility studies to consider ways to improve traffic flow, conditions for pedestrians and cyclists and enhance the character of the Havant Road Roundabout, High Street and wider town centre.
+Further details are shown at the end of this section. - Develop a new bus service to Oak Park Community Health Centre. - Investigate the provision of an "on off" hopper bus serving all of Emsworth. - Increase the number of secure cycle racks in appropriate locations across the neighbourhood area. - Install charging points for electric vehicles in appropriate locations across the neighbourhood area. - Support improvements to the network of footpaths and footways throughout the town to ensure they are safe, convenient and comfortable. - Encourage footpath widening and resurfacing where necessary. - Investigate the installation of new pedestrian crossings throughout major roads, including the High Street, Horndean Road, Havant Road and Southleigh Road. - Create a series of on-street and off-street routes that are safe, convenient and comfortable for cycling. - Create a shared network suitable for safe cycling.
+This will be

+- encouraged between the main areas of commercial and social activity in Emsworth and residential areas. - Explore the opportunity for a mandatory 20mph vehicle speed limit in the areas of the town where there is no dedicated pedestrian footway, and where significant speeding has been identified on local roads, e.g. Beach Road and Bath Road.